-There have been a million studies on the statistics within the hiring process. and anyone can make an argument as to which of the KPIs are the most revealing.
+There have been a million studies on the statistics within the hiring process. and anyone can make an argument as to which of the KPIs is the most revealing.
 However, there are two ratios that actually matter the most when it comes to filling a seat:

 - The Interview-to-Offer ratio